 A fragrant cup of floral tea under a canopy of exquisite carvings and painted motifs is a spring treat that awaits at Boulder Dushanbe Teahouse.
 This one-of-a-kind Persian teahouse was an artisan-crafted gift to Boulder from our sister city in Tajikistan.

-Local’s Tip Get a bottle of the house-made spiced chai to take home with you!
+While you're at the teahouse, pick up a bottle of the house-made spiced chai to take home with you!
 It’s a favorite local drink and will be a warm reminder of your visit to Boulder.

 Go on a Wildflower Identification Hike

 In early spring, you’ll start to see pasque flowers and spring beauties, with larkspur and chiming bells emerging by mid-spring.
 We’ve compiled the best wildflower hikes here, with an identification guide so you’ll know what to keep an eye out for.

 See more of Boulder from a bike when you take an e-bike tour or rent an e-bike.
 From murals to breweries to historical site tours, there’s an e-bike tour that will spark your interest.
 We’ve got a guide to where to ride, rent and book, plus what you need to know.